LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

  ====================================== ============= ==========================
  cuda_exec<BLOCK_SIZE>                  forall,       Execute loop iterations
-                                        kernel (For), in a CUDA kernel launched scan          with given thread-block
+                                        kernel (For), in a CUDA kernel launched scan,         with given thread-block
-                                                      size.
+                                        sort          size.
 If block size not
                                                       given, the default value
                                                       of 256 threads/block is
                                                       used.
  cuda_thread_x_direct                   kernel (For)  Map loop iterates
                                                       directly to CUDA threads
                                                       in x-dimension, one
                                                       iterate per thread
                                                       (see note below about
                                                       limitations)
  cuda_thread_y_direct                   kernel (For)  Same as above, but map